-Dinner reservations are strongly recommended during Parliament week.
-Please destination number, then the number.
+If you are in the UK and you want to dial another country using a landline, you must first dial "00" to access international service, then the country code of the destination number, then the number.
 For example, if you want to call the White House from Scotland you will first dial 00, then 1 (the country code used by both the USA and Canada), and finally the destination phone number 202 456 1414.